tildeleb/cuckoo/README.md

 Selectable Hash Functions
 -------------------------
 The hash function used by this package can be selected.
-Currently the only hash function supported is Murmur 3 with a 32 bit output or "m332" however support for many other hash functions is planned for a future commit.
+Currently only two hash functions are supported.

+1. "aes" This hash function is the same hash function used by Go's map.
+AESNI instructions are used to generates a very fast high quality hash function.
+Special versions for 32 and 64 bit data are supported.
+This hash function is 5x faster than "j264".

+2. "j264" This is a version of Jenkin's 2nd generation hash functions.
+There is some optimization for speed but no special versions of 32 and 64 bit data.
+No assembler optimization.
+No fast path.
+No inlining.

 Defining Your Own Key/Value Types
 ---------------